sixfeetup/2025_AIFD7_BattleOfTheBots/PRESENTER_NOTES.md

 ## 🚫 What NOT to Say

-❌ "Claude Code is a product from Anthropic"
 ❌ "Cursor was acquired by Anthropic"
 ❌ "AI will replace all developers"
 ❌ "You should only use one tool"